KevinTIROUVINGADESSA/DivinitySimulation/README.md

 - Tirouvingadessa Kévin

 # About code
+##Divinity.js
+Class which define a divinity, with a name, an amount of gold/corn, a time factor and events that occurs Each divinity is define in the constructor of the a City
+   ### init()
+   Initialize the events of the divinity, such as favor -> gives 10% more gold and corn to the city blessing -> gives x100 more gold and corn to the city. retribution -> gives a random number of gold and corn to the city

+   ###offeringCorn(offer)
+   Takes corn from a city as an "offer", if not the city is destroyed It is randomly call in the index.js

+   ##offeringGold(offer)
+   Takes gold from a city as an "offer", if not the city is destroyed It is randomly call in the index.js

 ## City.js
-Class which define each city with a name, divinity, population, corn, gold taken as arguments Every city will be initialize in the file index.js
+Class which define each city with a name, divinity, population, corn, gold taken as arguments Each city is ruled by a divinity which can giveShit or getShit to/from the city The argument population is divided in 2 parts (number of merchant / number of warrior) Every city will be initialize in the file index.js
    ### fight()
   This method will make a fight between the current city and the one taken as argument